Skulsta/predicting-movie-reviews/README.md

 - Implement a method for calculating error rate
     - Tweaking the algorithm to make accurate predictions.
 Underfitting/Overfitting
 - Words ending with a punctuation is not included.
 Might miss important words because of this.
 E.g "The movie was amazing."
+- There's a microscopic chance that a review will not contain any words after filtering.
+This will result in an error.
+More likely the smaller "most.common" number is in the "filter_words" method.